Reviewed by Dr Jessica Gunawan and Physician Brandon Yew

 This neurodegenerative disorder predominately affects the dopamine-producing neurons in the brain called the substantia nigra.
 Dopamine is the chemical messenger responsible for transmitting signals to produce smooth, deliberate movements.
 Although many brain areas are affected, the most common symptoms happen when nerve cells (neurons) in the substantia nigra die or are impaired.

 The nerve endings that produce norepinephrine are also compromised.
-Norepinephrine is the chemical messenger to the part of the nervous system that controls many automatic functions, including pulse and
+Norepinephrine is the chemical messenger to the part of the nervous system that controls many automatic functions, including pulse and blood pressure.
+It may be why people with Parkinson’s experience fatigue and abnormalities in blood pressure regulation.

 Although the exact cause of Parkinson’s is unknown, scientists believe the disease is triggered by a combination of genetic and environmental factors.